 How this client pays.
 Currently only invoice or credit card are supported.
 If invoice then an invoice is generated and they are expected to pay by whatever methods are allowed by the enterprise.
 If credit card is selected then after submitting the screen is redrawn and credit card information is requested.

-New credit card #¶
+New credit card # (client only)¶

 This field is only displayed if credit card was selected in the payment type field.
 For security this field is always blank.
 If a credit card has been entered then a partial value is displayed next to the input box.